shreejalmaharjan-27/tortoise-tts-fast/README.md

 conda install transformers=4.29.2
 pip install -r requirements.txt pip3 install git+https://github.com/152334H/BigVGAN.git
-pip install deepspeed=0.10.2
+pip install deepspeed=0.10.2 # linux/WSL only
 ```

 If you are on windows, you will also need to install pysoundfile: `conda install -c conda-forge pysoundfile`

-### For more information please reference the original tortoise-tts-fast README or original tortoise repo
+### For more information please reference the original tortoise-tts-fast README or original tortoise repo README